datamasque/DataMasque-Azure-DB-masking-logicapps-blueprint/README.md

 * Python runtime 3.9.7 installed.
 * A DataMasque instance.
 * Azure SQL server and SQL database (source database).
 * DataMasque Connection ID and Ruleset ID must be provided.
 Ensure that the connection is set up to connect to source_database_name`-datamasque`.

-For example, if your source SQL Server name is dm-azure-mssql.database.windows.net, your connection should be configured to ae-dm-azure-mssql-datamasque.database.windows.net.
+For example, if your source SQL Server name is `dm-azure-mssql.database.windows.net`, your connection should be configured to `dm-azure-mssql-datamasque.database.windows.net`.

-DataMasque `connection id` and `ruleset id`.
-Please make sure that the connection is configured to connect to source_database_name+`datamasque`.
-E.g. If your source SQL server name is `dm-azure-mssql.database.windows.net` then your connection should be configured to connect to `ae-dm-azure-mssql-datamasque.database.windows.net`

 ### Step-by-step process to deploy the logic app.
 ###### Store the DataMasque instance credentials and login credentials for Azure SQL server in Azure Key vault.